aws/aws-cdk/packages/aws-cdk-lib/aws-dynamodb/README.md

 });
 ```

-## Importing existing tables
+## Referencing existing tables

-To import an existing table into your CDK application, use the `Table.fromTableName`, `Table.fromTableArn` or `Table.fromTableAttributes`
+To reference an existing table in your CDK application, use the `Table.fromTableName`, `Table.fromTableArn` or `Table.fromTableAttributes`
 factory method.
 This method accepts table name or table ARN which describes the properties of an already
 existing table: